SimonGeorgeNZ/Milestone_three/README.md

 To deploy the project on Heroku there are a number of steps, please follow them carefully.

 - Create a Procfile using the command in the terminal echo web: python app.py > Procfile

+- Make sure you have the following installed on the project
+    - import os
+    - import pycountry
+    - from flask import Flask, render_template, redirect, request, url_for
+    - from flask_pymongo import PyMongo
+    - from bson.objectid import ObjectId
+    - from os import path

 - Make sure you have a requirements.txt file by using the command pip3 freeze --local > requirements.txt